plast-lab/doop/README.md

 dependency injection, test framework code), Doop fails to handle these features.

-Solution: Ensure that you do not use the legacy Logicblox mode (`--lb`) and appropriate options are set (check `doop --help`).
+Solution: Ensure that you do not use the legacy LogicΒlox mode (`--lb`) and appropriate options are set (check `doop --help`).

 *Problem:* Analyzing a program targeting Java on an Apple platform